Home Compare ORCL vs PLTR

 Oracle vs Palantir Technologies: Which Stock Looks Stronger in 2026?

-Oracle leads structurally, with valuation as the clearest single gap between the two profiles.
-Palantir Technologies still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Oracle carrying a narrow edge on valuation.
+Palantir Technologies still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.